strauberly/redux-refresh-project/README.md

 ---

+--12 Oct 2022--

+- Closer.
+Objects are at least correct and not simply undefined.
+However getting a {"message":"No API key found in request"} and 400 response vs a 404 from earlier.

+The challenge is the reward.

+---

 --10 Oct 2022--

 - Lectures on dumb vs smart backends and where to run logic on the frontend with a dumb backend.